adunn511/AndroidInterviewCodingStarterRepo/README.md

 ## App Specification

 - Day list (home screen) - The UI for this has been started, although the API calls will need to be hooked up and the table will need to be populated with Dates from the server:
   - A list that shows the dates with available data.
 Each row will show a date.
 On the left side of the row, there will be an indicator:
     - If no data is downloaded for that day, show an empty circle.
     - If data is being downloaded for that day, show a progress indicator.
     - If all data is downloaded for that day, show a checkmark.
   - Selecting a row takes you to the photo list.
 - Photo list:
   - A grid view of images for this day.
   - If an image has been downloaded, show a thumbnail of the image.
   - If the image is being downloaded, show a progress indicator similar to the one used above.
 A placeholder thumbnail should be shown.
   - Tapping the area of a downloaded image takes you to the photo screen.
-    - In the toolbar menu at the top of the screen is a play icon.
-This button is disabled while this day’s downloads are in progress.
-Tapping this takes you to the player screen.
 - Photo screen
   - Show a downloaded photo scaled to fit the screen.
   - Allow the user to pinch to zoom, use one finger to pan the image.
-    - Provide a menu icon on the toolbar to show metadata about the photo.

-- # Bonus
-- Add in a Player screen
-    - Show an animated sequence of the images for the day.
-The animation should proceed at 24 frames per second.
-    - Sliding one finger over the image should scrub forward or backward through the animation.
-    - Allow the user to pinch to zoom, use two fingers to pan the image.